 In another unlikely word association, how do I manage to link sound, sheep and sanity?
 In reverse order, one of the frustrations of our big internal insulation project was having to cover up the piano under a tarpaulin for well nigh 2 months.
 There was literally no scope for me to play at all in such a dusty and moist environment.

-I remembered a visit last October to a fantastic restaurant (Clavelshay Barn – click here) on a farm in deepest rural Somerset, where the owner has solved audibility issues in the .converted barn restaurant by placing felted sheep’s wool clouds suspended beneath the roof’s timber A frames, to absorb reflected sounds, and so improve sound clarity.
-Click here for more on the uses of such “Woolly Shepherd’s” felted wool boards and acoustic engineering, which are an option of a less radical way of transforming any room’s sound quality (than our more all over treatment).
+I remembered a visit last October to a fantastic restaurant (Clavelshay Barn – click here) on a farm in deepest rural Somerset, where the owner has solved audibility issues in the converted barn restaurant, by placing felted sheep’s wool clouds suspended beneath the roof’s timber A frames, to absorb reflected sounds, and so improve sound clarity.
+Click here for more on the uses of such “Woolly Shepherd” felted wool boards and acoustic engineering, which are an option of a less radical way of transforming any room’s sound quality – than our more all over treatment.

-And by choosing the excellent range of ecological insulating materials provided by Ty Mawr Lime in Brecon, we’ve an extra glow from knowing that we’re helping to support the Portugese Cork Oak forests, as well as having finishes which are air and water breathable – vital for older buildings built without damp proof courses in walls, or damp proof membranes in floors.
-(Actually the latter were incorporated here in our initial restoration works).
+And by choosing the excellent range of ecological insulating materials provided by Ty Mawr Lime in Brecon, we’ve an extra glow from knowing that we’re helping to support the Portugese cork oak forests, as well as having finishes which are air and water breathable – vital for older buildings built without damp proof courses in walls, or damp proof membranes in floors.
+Although the latter were incorporated here, in our initial restoration works.

 But it’s taken me quite a lot of thinking to work out just why the ‘feel’ of the property is so much more pleasant.
 And I’ve come to the conclusion that by using the cork internally, the inevitable rising damp which afflicts buildings without DPC’s is no longer being evaporated internally.
 As a consequence, at last we can attain humidity levels internally which are below the accepted maximum healthy level of 70%, which was never possible before – even with multiple dehumidifiers in operation – I guess these were just constantly sucking more water from the walls, which was then constantly being replaced by the rising damp.
 As a consequence any water will now evaporate mainly through the wall’s external breathable lime wash coating, even if the damp rises now to a slightly higher level in the core of the wall.
-Click here for a brilliant review article of the factors affecting rising damp in older buildings, by Zhang.
-There is some very clear explanation of just what will determine how high damp will rise ( such as mortar used, brick or stone, thickness of walls, etc.)
+Many different factors will determine how high damp will rise – such as mortar used, brick or stone, thickness of walls, etc.

 But what if insulation, particularly non breathable materials like polystyrene boards are placed externally?
 The rising damp will still then reach higher levels in the walls, but will only be able to evaporate internally.
-So humidity levels internally will tend to rise – unless impermeable internal finishes are used, in which case there is no route out for the water and long term issues with wall degradation are likely to occur.
-Also consider the energy required to evaporate any moisture internally, (the huge latent heat of vaporisation at roughly 2,600 Kjoules per litre) and the consequent energy loss from the internal living space.
+So humidity levels internally will tend to rise – unless impermeable internal finishes are used, in which case there is no route out for the water and long term issues with moisture created wall degradation, are likely to occur.
+Also consider the energy required to evaporate any moisture internally, (the huge latent heat of vaporisation at roughly 2,600 KJoules per litre), and the consequent energy loss from the internal living space.
 This process has been massively reduced by placing the cork internally, as opposed to any form of external insulation.
-Now we benefit from the extra heat generated by running dehumidifiers without constant wall evaporation – when the water vapour condenses in the machine to liquid water, an equally impressive amount of latent heat is given off into the room.
+Now we benefit from the extra heat generated by running dehumidifiers, without constant wall evaporation.
+This is because when the water vapour condenses in the machine to liquid water, an equally impressive amount of latent heat is given off into the room.
 Apologies for this slightly nerdy piece, but I wanted to record thoughts on what has been a remarkable transformation of an older building into a much healthier living space, by using older, and more traditional materials.
-Indeed personal respiratory issues have been alleviated considerably, in spite of the all pervading dust during the process.
+Indeed, my personal respiratory issues have been alleviated considerably, in spite of the all pervading dust during the process.

-Finally, apart from the late arrival of the Canada geese, and the turkeys beginning to lay 3 weeks later than usual, perhaps the weather will return to more normal patterns soon since our first swallows arrived on April 8th …Thanks for reading.
+Finally, apart from the late arrival of the Canada geese, and the turkeys beginning to lay 3 weeks later than usual, perhaps the weather will return to more normal patterns soon, since our first swallows arrived on April 8th.